 Louisville, Kentucky

-The majority of ‘Rust Creek’ was actually shot in and around Mt.
+The majority of ‘Rust Creek’ was shot in and around Mt.
 Washington and Louisville.
-Apart from this, the Parklands and the Floyds Fork Conservancy in southern Jefferson and Bullitt counties were paramount locations.
+The Parklands and the Floyds Fork Conservancy in southern Jefferson and Bullitt counties were also paramount locations.
 Furthermore, Fern Creek, St. Matthews, Clifton, Danville, and Franklin County are also seen.
 A report also suggested that the state’s tax incentives influenced the choice of location.

 Talking about the locations and the filming process, McGowan said, “One was a private park, and that was done with a permit for production in the park.
 And the other was a privately owned piece of property, but it was the size of a park.
 That’s kind of the benefit of shooting in an area like this.
 You’re not shooting in a city like Los Angeles or New York, so you’re not dealing with the kinds of places you’d be dealing with there.”